 When you establish these ecommerce customer service channels, ensure you let your customers know about the options available to them.
 But most importantly, deliver quality customer service across all the channels you provide.

 2. Offer live chat

-Live chat applications on websites provide fast means to communicate with customer’s service representatives and get customer challenges resolved.
+Live chat applications on websites provide a quick means of communication with customer service representatives and a way to resolve customers’ challenges.

-There are too many reasons and benefits to offer a live chat service on your eCommerce website.
-It’s hard to drive traffic to your e-commerce site and making your customers stay is even more important.
-According to Econsultancy, live chat is preferred for customer service.
+There are many reasons you can benefit from offering a live chat service on your ecommerce website.
+Not least the fact that customers love it.
+According to Econsultancy, live chat is the preferred method for customer service.

-If you’re already providing live chat on your e-commerce site, always check your chat history periodically to know how effective your conversations with customers have been.
+If you’re already providing live chat on your ecommerce site, check your chat history periodically to see how effective your conversations with customers have been.